 Information and e-mail submitted to Eylau.com is used

 only for the applicable communication or posting.
 Eylau.com does not maintain a

 mailing list of its visitors, nor does it provide names, addresses,

-correspondence or e-mail addresses to any outside parties.
+correspondence or e-mail addresses to any third parties.